 Section 2.
 The Authority of the House of Representatives.

-- The House has the exclusive power to ordain and regulate a system of national banks designed to promote interstate commerce and maximum rates of economic growth among all Liberty States.
+The House has the exclusive power to charter and regulate a system of national banks designed to promote interstate and international commerce and maximum rates of economic growth among all Liberty States.
 The House imposes restrictions on the domain of power and authority of the system of national banks, and restricts the domain of the bank’s authority to promote the economic welfare of sovereign Liberty States and sovereign citizens.

 - Vacancies in the House of Representatives from any State, shall be filled by an election of the citizens to be held within 4 weeks of the vacancy.